KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### JPMorganChase Financial Advisor

+Last year, I began working with a JPMorganChase Financial Advisor.
+This year, he continued to counsel myself, and now other family members, about complex financial subjects that are highly impact to our future.
+I have begun to understand over time the benefit of having an advisor on my side.

 🔝 <sub>[**back to top**](#table-of-contents)</sub>

 ### Christmas Festivities

+Christmas season brought much-needed family time in Lawrence.

 ![](2025-recap-images/me-and-mom.jpg)
 Mom and I took Christmas photos together in front of the four scenes at Prairie Sunset Home.
 This was my favorite...